w3c/wai-presentations2all/content/index.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page helps you make your presentations, meetings, and training accessible to everyone in your potential audience and meetings, including people with disabilities and others.
+This page helps you make your presentations, meetings, conferences, and training more accessible to everyone, including people with disabilities and others.
+It provides details on in-person events and overlapping issues with remote events.

 {::nomarkdown}
 {% include box.html type="end" %}